Skip to main content

 Pod Security

-To prevent workloads from compromising the shared infrastructure, certain pod configurations are restricted in all project namespaces.
+To prevent workloads from compromising the shared infrastructure, certain Pod configurations are restricted in all Project backing namespaces.

 What's Restricted